Gerry Cinnamon: 2017: Debut album

 In July 2017, Cinnamon appeared on the King Tut's stage at the TRNSMT festival (a non-camping replacement for T in the Park) on Glasgow Green, again playing to a sizeable and enthusiastic crowd.
-In September, he released his first album Erratic Cinematic, funded via the PledgeMusic platform and produced by Chris Marshall, which quickly rose to the number 1 spot in the UK iTunes chart for singer-songwriters (briefly outselling the likes of Ed Sheeran), and 6th overall.
+In September, he released his first album Erratic Cinematic, funded via the PledgeMusic platform and produced by Chris Marshall, which rose to the number 1 spot in the UK iTunes chart for singer-songwriters and 6th overall.

-On the back of the album release, he announced a show at the Barrowland Ballroom to take place in December, with all tickets sold within hours of being released, followed a few days later by a second date which sold out even more swiftly.
+On the back of the album's release, he announced a show at the Barrowland Ballroom to take place in December, followed a few days later by a second date.
 This achievement – a first for an unsigned artist – later earned him a place in the 'Barrowland Hall of Fame' alongside the likes of Glasgow son Frankie Miller, Noel Gallagher, David Bowie and Ocean Colour Scene.

-In October he was presented with a 'Great Scot Award' for entertainment, following previous winners of the category such as Paolo Nutini and Kevin Bridges.
+In October, he was presented with a "Great Scot Award" for entertainment, following previous winners of the category such as Paolo Nutini and Kevin Bridges.
 In December it was confirmed he would be returning to TRNSMT in 2018, this time on the main stage.

 A few days before playing his Barrowland gigs, Cinnamon spoke out against operators of ticket scalping websites, after discovering they had purchased gig tickets at face value and then offered them for sale on their sites to desperate fans at hugely inflated prices.

 Following his main stage performance at TRNSMT 2018, his debut album entered the Scottish Albums Chart, peaking at no. 7 in July 2018.